AlexxNica/stacki-kubernetes/README.md

 * A working stacki frontend with nodes installed.
 * The stacki-docker pallet
 * The stacki-kubernetes pallet
-* The CentOS-7.2 and CentOS-updates pallets.
+* The CentOS-7.3 and CentOS-Updates pallets.

 Luckily, we have made this easy for you.